 The Internal Revenue Service won’t require you to pay taxes on up to $250,000 of capital gains from the sale of your home if you’re filing as an individual and you’ve used this as your primary residence for at least two of the past five years.
 (This exclusion bumps up to $500,000 for couples filing jointly.)

 Even if you meet that exclusion, however, you may be responsible for municipality and state taxes, depending on the details of your move.
-Consult an accountant about your particular circumstances—including whether you can deduct any out-of-pocket moving expenses related to your job relocation.
+Consult an accountant before you file to help you sort through these fees, as well as walk you through deductions you qualify for.

 9. What coordination will I need to do between here and there?